cardano-foundation/CIPs/CIP-0030/README.md

 Conversely, it would then disable the non-preferred conflicting extensions.

 *Note:* If an extension list is supplied, extension `{"cip":30}` (or the preferred replacement in the case of a conflict) **MUST** always be enabled, even if it's not explicitly listed.
-This is because the [`cardano.{walletName}.extensions`](#cardanowalletnamesupportedextensions-extension) property of the API is necessary for the dApp to query what extensions are available for it to use.
+This is because the [`api.getExtensions()`](#apigetextensions--promiseextension) method of the API is necessary for the dApp to query what extensions are available for it to use.
 If `CIP-30` (or its successor) is NOT always enabled, then the dApp would have no capability to determine what extensions were available.
 Any conflicting extension to `CIP-30` **MUST** supply this property.